 4. Be aware that visuals can be interpreted differently

 Largely visual marketing campaigns are usually seen as internationally applicable because translation isn’t necessary — but the risk of a misunderstanding is never zero.
-For instance, in western countries, a white flag is a mutually agreed upon symbol of surrender, but white is the colour of mourning in Buddhist countries.
-Even something as simple as colour can have a completely different meaning.
+For instance, in Western countries, a white flag is a mutually agreed upon symbol of surrender, but white is the color of mourning in Buddhist countries.
+Even something as simple as color can have a completely different meaning.
 Symbolic meanings can vary greatly from culture to culture, don’t take this for granted in your next multicultural marketing campaign.

 5. Ensure representation in the review and decision-making process